danielscholl/self-managed-osdu/docs/README.md

 Open the solution with VSCode `Reopen in Container` and login to the Azure CLI

-> This process requires the logged in user to have access to common keyvault secrets and the storage account.
+> This process requires the logged in user to have access to the builder keyvault secrets and the storage account.

 ```bash
 # Login to Azure CLI and set the subscription.